theBitsky/notes/First steps in Unit testing with TypeScript.md

 ---
-slug: "first-steps-in-unit-testing"
+slug: first-steps-in-unit-testing
-aliases: ['/blog/article/first-steps-in-unit-testing']
+aliases:
+  - /blog/article/first-steps-in-unit-testing
 date: "2021-04-18 23:00:00"
-title: "First Steps in Unit Testing with TypeScript"
+title: First Steps in Unit Testing with TypeScript
-tags: ["testing", "jest", "javascript", "react", "typescript"]
+tags:
+  - testing
+  - jest
+  - javascript
+  - react
+  - typescript
 keywords:
-  [
-    "testing",
-    "unit testing",
-    "tests",
-    "javascript",
-    "typescript",
+  - testing
+  - unit testing
+  - tests
+  - javascript
+  - typescript
-    "end to end tests",
+  - end to end tests
-    "integration tests",
-    "unit tests",
-    "test doubles",
-  ]
+  - integration tests
+  - unit tests
+  - test doubles
-type: "blog"
+type: blog
 public: true
 ---

 Unit testing is one of the greatest ways to write effective code.
 In this article, I want to introduce you to what is this type of testing exactly and some basic terms of the Unit testing world.

-Because I work mostly with [[TypeScript]] and [[React]] ecosystems, I will refer to tools and examples that are commonly used there, but terms and definitions in this article are applicable to all languages and technologies.
+Because I work mostly with [TypeScript](TypeScript.md) and [React](React.md) ecosystems, I will refer to tools and examples that are commonly used there, but terms and definitions in this article are applicable to all languages and technologies.

 ## Types of tests